Car/Bus/Train/Plane

 Ben van Wijnen

-The former Prime Minister Mahathir declared the North-South Expressway open on 8 September 1994.
+One of the former Prime Ministers Mahathir declared the North-South Expressway open on 8 September 1994.
 The road goes from the deep South (Johor Bahru) to the Thai border.

 The Projek Lebuhraya Utara Selatan (Plus) was charged with the building and the maintenance of the expressway.